megamp15/LotteryInformationDownloader/README.md

 # Lottery Information Downloader
 This script automates the retrieval of lottery data from the [Texas Retailer Lottery Website](https://tx-lsp.lotteryservices.com/lsptx/public/lotteryhome) using Selenium and Python.

-The GUI interface is developed using Tkinter to keep the program compact and distributable.
+The GUI interface is developed using Tkinter to create a compact distributable program.
 ![](GUI.JPG)

 Instructions to use the GUI Interface: